 - 5) If the infill project would cause a significant adverse effect that either is specific to the project or project site and was not analyzed in a prior EIR, or is more significant than what was analyzed in a prior EIR, the lead agency must determine whether uniformly applicable development policies or standards that have been adopted by the lead agency, or city or county, would substantially mitigate that effect.
 If so, the checklist shall explain how the infill project's implementation of the uniformly applicable development policies will substantially mitigate that effect.
-That effect of the infill project is not subject to CEOA if the lead agency makes a finding, based upon substantial evidence, that the development policies or standards will substantially mitigate that effect. - 6) If all effects of an infill project were either analyzed in a prior EIR or are substantially mitigated by uniformly applicable development policies or standards, CEQA does not apply to the project, and the lead agency shall file a Notice of Determination. - 7) Effects of an infill project that either have not been analyzed in a prior EIR, or that uniformly applicable development policies or standards do not substantially mitigate, are subject to CEQA.
-With respect to those effects of the infill project that are subject to CEQA, the checklist shall indicate whether those effects are significant, less than significant with mitigation, or less than significant.
-If there are one or more Significant Impact entries when the determination is made, an infill EIR is required.
+That effect of the infill project's implementation of the uniformly applicable development policies will substantially mitigate that effect.
+That effect of the infill project is not subject to CEOA if the lead agency makes a finding, based upon substantial evidence, that the development policies or standards will substantially mitigate that effect. - 6) If all effects of an infill project were either analyzed in a prior EIR or are substantially miligated by uniformly applicable development policies or standards, CEQA does not apply to the project, and the lead agency shall file a Notice of Determination - 7) Effects of an infill project that either have not been analyzed in a prior EIR, or that uniformly applicable development policies or standards do not substantially mitigate, are subject to CEOA.
+With respect to those effects of the infill project that are subject to CEOA, the checklist shall indicate whether those effects are significant, less than significant with mitigation, or less than significant.
+If there are one or more "Significant Impact" entries when the determination is made, an infill EIR is required.
 The infill EIR should be limited to analysis of those effects determined to be significant.
-(Sections 15128, 15183.3(d).) - 8) "Less Than Significant With Mitigation Incorporated" applies where the incorporation of mitigation measures will reduce an effect of an infill project that is subject to CEQA from "Significant Impact" to a "Less Than Significant Impact."
+(Sections 15128, 15183.3(d).) - 6) "Less Than Significant With Mitigation Incorporated" applies where the incorporation of mitigation measures will reduce an effect of an infil project that is subject to CEQA from " Significant Impact" to a "Less Than Significant Impact."
 The lead agency must describe the mitigation measures, and briefly explain how those measures reduce the effect to a less than significant level.
-If the effects of an infill project that are subject to CEQA are less than significant with mitigation incorporated, the lead agency may prepare a Mitigated Negative Declaration.
-If all of the effects of the infill project that are subject to CEQA are less than significant, the lead agency may prepare a Negative Declaration. - 9) This is only a suggested form, and lead agencies are free to use different formats; however, lead agencies should normally address the questions from this checklist that are relevant to an infill project's environmental effects in whatever format is selected. - 10) The explanation of each issue should identify: - a) the significance criteria or threshold, if any, used to evaluate each question; and - b) the mitigation measure identified, if any, to reduce the impact to less than significance.
+If the effects of an infill project that are subject to CEQA are less than significant, with mitigation incorporated, the lead agency may prepare a Mitigated Negative Declaration.
+If all of the effects of the infill project that are subject to CEQA are less than significant, with mitigation incorporated, the lead agency may prepare a Negative Declaration. - 9) This is only a suggested form, and lead agencies are free to use different formats; however, lead agencies should normally address the questions from this checklist that are relevant to an infill project's environmental effects in whatever format is selected. - 10) The explanation of each issue should identify: - a) the significance criteria or threshold, if any, used to evaluate each question; and - b) the mitigation measure identified, if any, to reduce the impact to less than significance.